kurotom/terminal-in-colors/README.md

 # Methods Available

 * `paint(string, color, bold, italic, underline, overline, doubleunderline, blink, background, opaque)` - Formats the string using the available options, returns a string.
+	- string: text to apply format.
+	- color: color by name like "red", by number, or RGB using list of numbers [0, 0, 0].
+	- bold: True or False.
+	- italic: True or False .
+	- underline: True or False.
+	- overline: True or False.
+	- doubleunderline: True or False.
+	- blink: "slow" or "rapid".
+	- background: color by name like "red", by number, or RGB using list of numbers [0, 0, 0].
+	- opaque: True or False.

 * `find(color, exact)` - Searches by color name, integer, and returns list of matches, optionally, searches for exact matches or returns None.
 * `clear()` - Clear the string formatting.
 * `print_all()` - Print all 256 colors.`